ravi-kumar7/documentation/docs/device-connect/rest-api.md

 # Device Connect: REST API

-The FinBox Device Connect REST API enables **"server to server data"** fetching of customers' Android device data.
+FinBox Device Connect REST API enables **"server to server data"** fetching of customers' Android device data.
 The customer's data can be fetched using the `CUSTOMER_ID`.
 API accepts JSON-encoded request bodies, returns JSON-encoded responses.

 ::: warning NOTE
 Following will be shared by FinBox team at the time of integration: